makrai/notes/xue2010-mt5-massively-multiling-text2text.md

 ## Accidental translation

 * the model translating part or all of a contextual span into English.
-On the one hand, it is remarkable that mT5 performs “spontaneous” translation despite
+On the one hand, it is remarkable that mT5 performs “spontaneous” translation
-* we would ideally be able to control this behavior.
-We observe accidental
+* we would ideally be able to control this behavior
-* across all model sizes and all XQuAD languages.
-The problem is
+* across all model sizes and all XQuAD languages
 * most prevalent in mT5-Small and mT5-Base, where from manual inspection,
   * half or more of the illegal predictions within each language exhibit
-  * many of the illegal predictions coming from Greek and Russian, as shown in
+  * many of the illegal predictions coming from Greek and Russian
-* While we do observe full phrase translations, a more common occurrence is partial translation, where the model outputs a token or two of English before reverting to the correct target language.
-The
+* While we do observe full phrase translations, a more common occurrence is partial translation, where the model outputs a token or two of English before reverting to the correct target language
-* may even occur mid-word, as in the prediction “chlorопласт”, where the first half of the target “хлоропласт” (Russian: chloroplast) has been translated to
+* may even occur mid-word, as in the prediction “chlorопласт”, where the first half of the target “хлоропласт” (Russian: chloroplast) has been translated

 ## 5.2 Preventing accidental translation